demisto/content/Packs/GreyNoise/Integrations/GreyNoise/README.md

 | last_seen | The date the device was most recently observed by GreyNoise.
 Example: 1d, 2d, 12h, or 1m. | Optional |
 | organization | The organization that owns the network that the IP address belongs to. | Optional |

+#### Advance Query
+GNQL (GreyNoise Query Language) is a domain-specific query language that uses Lucene deep under the hood.
+For more information on the syntax to write GNQL of argument `advanced_query`, click [here](https://developer.greynoise.io/reference#gnql-1).

 #### Context Output